zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Finn says, “My mom is so overprotective that she wo n’t let me go to any parties.”
 “To be protective” of someone means to try to take care of someone, to make sure that a person isn’t hurt in any way.
 “To be ov erprotective” (overprotective)

-means to go too far, to be too protective of someon e, so much so that you are preventing that person perhaps from doing what he w ants to do.
+means to go too far, to be too protective of someon e, so much so that you are preventing that person perhaps from doing what he wants to do.
 The prefix “over” always means too much of something.
 So, “to overfil l” your glass with water is to put too much water in your glass.
 “To overprotect” means to protect too much.

 Winnie then says, “Unbelievable.”
 Something that is  “unbelievable” could be something that is impossible to believe.
 However, W innie is using this word to show how surprised she is by something, especially in a way that indicates that she disapproves or thinks it’s wrong.
 Winnie says, “Do your parents get on your case all the time like mine do?”
 “To get on someone ’s case” (case) means to bother someone by telling him all the things he’s d oing wrong.
 Another term for this is the verb “to nag” (nag), which comes up in the very next sentence.